-UPDATE: This In the Garden, monthly guide for April has been updated with new gardening tasks and scheduled plantings, and Farmers' Almanac weather forecasts and moon phases for April 2016.
+UPDATE: This In the Garden, monthly guide for April has been updated with new gardening tasks and scheduled plantings for April 2018.

 Thinking about starting a new hobby?
 Maybe grow a bit of your own food or flower this year?
 Get growing and going with this post from the archives, Preparing Your (New or Existing) Garden.

 April hath put a spirit of youth in everything.

 ~William ShakespeareThe subtle signs of the season are springing up around the Texas Hill Country.
 Chilly mornings warm to sunny afternoons.
 Tender green-leafed branches provide the perfect stage for the trill of birdsong.
 Winter's thaw yields a riotous profusion of color soon-- the bluebonnets are already dotting roadsides, to be accompanied by wildflowers of yellows, oranges, reds, and purples so vivid they seem to have been hand-painted.

 It promises to be another glorious Texas spring.